VerbruggenD/Cloud_comp_tasks/Movie and series search - GrapQL Pyhton/Readme.md

   - Key words of the disciption
   - Categories
   - Only the title search is implemented but this could be expanded to the other features.
+- Recommending titles across all platforms (not implemented)
+- Caching frequently searched items (not implemented)

 This is a query for 3 searches for the interface. http://127.0.0.1:8000/graphql